elasticsearch-dump/elasticsearch-dump/README.md

 --s3Compress
                     gzip data before sending to s3
+--s3ServerSideEncryption
+                    Enables encrypted uploads
+--s3SSEKMSKeyId
+                    KMS Id to be used with aws:kms uploads

 --retryDelayBase
                     The base number of milliseconds to use in the exponential backoff for operation retries. (s3)